Amazon-EN-0424/HelloMaster/README.md

 - Implement a `SpecialAbility` abstract class with a `perform()` method, and create subclasses `MagicSpell` and `PhysicalAbility` that extend `SpecialAbility`.
 Use the table-per-class strategy for this hierarchy.
 - Extend the `CharacterService` to include methods for assigning special abilities to characters and invoking their `perform()` methods.

-## Submission

-- Create a GitHub repository for your project and push your code.
-- Provide a README file with instructions on how to run the application and test the functionality.
-- Submit the link to your GitHub repository.

 Embark on this coding adventure and may your inheritance strategies be victorious!